triggr/social-media-post-manager/instructions.md

 3. **Code Quality and Usability**: We want to see readable, maintainable code that demonstrates how you handle real-world app requirements, as well as attention to UX/UI considerations.

+4. **UI And Presentation**: I am not expecting you to spend significant time finetuning the styles of your components.
+A nice and clean UI is definitely important, but as long as you are following basic principles (8pt rule, padding and margins, open sans font, etc, I do not really care what you make this look like).
+If you want to show off your styling skills and go all out on the UI, feel free to do so!
+If you feel that is a strong suit of yours then please highlight it as much as possible.
+As a general rule though, the point of this is to gauge your javascript and decision making abilities.
+You are also free to use Material UI or Bootstrap, or whatever you want.

 ---

 ## Troubleshooting Tips